merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 We can now download all of these genomes:

 {:.warning}
-Pro tip: if you want to first see a list of what is going to be downloaded use the `-n` flag for a dry run.
+**Pro tip**: if you want to first see a list of what is going to be downloaded use the `-n` flag for a dry run.

 ```bash
 ncbi-genome-download -t GN02-TaxIDs-for-ngd-just-IDs.txt \